doorcloud/door-ai-dockerise/README.md

 # dockergen (Spring-only)

-A **tiny CLI** that:
+Tiny CLI that:
 1. Detects a Spring Boot repo
 2. Asks OpenAI for the best Dockerfile
-3. Writes it and runs `docker build`
+3. Writes it, then runs `docker build`

 ```bash
 export OPENAI_API_KEY=sk-…